dineshgowda24/blog/content/about/_index.md

 Hey there!
 I am Dinesh.
-Polygot programmer @ Colearn.
+Polyglot programmer @ Colearn.
-Lead backend engineer with a focus on web application development in the Go, Python and Ruby ecosystems.
+I am a Lead backend engineer focusing on web application development in the Go, Python and Ruby ecosystems.

-I peaked my interest in blockchain after reading Andreas Antonopoulos book on Bitcoin and Ethereum.
-I am learning Solidity now.
+I am curious about databases, and I am currently reading https://sql-performance-explained.com/

 # Now